Every Company has a Story; Some Companies Just Suck at Telling Stories

 Every Good Story Has to Come to an End

 Most organizations spend the majority of their time formulating change initiatives, visions and strategies and only a tiny proportion of time thinking about how to engage their people’s hearts and minds in bringing it to life.
 The way you tell the story of change will be the difference between your initiative/strategy succeeding or being DOA.
-If you are interested I’m more than happy to provide some best-in-class examples of great organizational storytelling—just message me directly at email@example.com.
+If you are interested I’m more than happy to provide some best-in-class examples of great organizational storytelling—just send us a message at firstname.lastname@example.org.